Core elements in most Digital Transformations

 To compound the challenge, we need to do all this while maintaining our zero-defect culture.
 In other words, we need to be ambidextrous – sustaining both a zero-defect culture, and one of Lean experimentation.
 Fortunately, our core elements are mutually supportive.
 For example, we cannot digitize critical customer journeys, unless we level up our IT and Data infrastructure.

-Keep these core elements in mind as you develop your Digital Transformation road map.
+Keep these core elements in mind as you begin your Digital Transformation journey.
 At the very least, they’ll get you started in the right direction.